OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-20.md

 ## Acts 20:29

-I know that after I leave, savage wolves will come in among you and will not spare the flock.
+I know that after I leave, fierce wolves will come in among you and will not spare the flock.

 ## Acts 20:30